schoonhovenrichard/LEAN_CNN_pruning/README.md

 ## Running experiments
 The code contains ready-to-run scripts to perform pruning experiments (of all three methods introduced in the paper) on the MS-D network on the simulated Circle-Square (CS) dataset.
 We provide a script to generate training, validation, and test data.
 We also provide a script to train an MS-D network on this data.
-There is already a pretrained network in the `trained_models` folder that the user can use.
+There is already a pretrained network in the `trained_models` folder that the user can use, and there is pre-supplied data.
 Next, we provide a script to prune the trained MS-D network with any of the three methods described in the manuscript.

 In the `pruned_models` folder, example pruned networks from an experimental run are given.
 To obtain the accuracy of a pruned model on the test set, run
 `get_global_accuracy(model, test_dl)`.
 The pruning ratio and accuracy on the test set are automatically written into the filename.